 There are many options that can be used effectively to help soothe sore inflamed throats.
 Some of these herbs are also highly antiseptic and antibacterial, and can even help to boost your immunities to help you rid your body of illness faster.

 - Cayenne powder – This seems like a crazy idea right?
 I know that I thought What on Earth??? the first time that I read that Cayenne pepper was great in gargles for sore throats.
-The capsaicin in chili peppers is a natural anti-inflammatory and if you can get passed the flavor on your tongue, a gargle with Cayenne pepper can completely numb the pain and help it heal so much faster!
+The capsaicin in chili peppers is a natural anti-inflammatory and if you can get past the flavor on your tongue, a gargle with Cayenne pepper can completely numb the pain and help it heal so much faster!

 - Cloves – Used for centuries as a natural anesthetic by Dentists all over the world, to help numb toothaches, mouth ulcers, and sore throats, cloves are highly antiseptic and antibacterial.
 You can either steep them in water to make tea, add a little bit of honey and gargle with it, or you can turn the clove tea into a mouth spray.